-AKC Standard for Black Great Danes
+AKC Standard for a Black Great Dane

 The color shall be a glossy black.
 White markings on the chest or toes is not desirable.

-As the name implies, the coat of a black Great Dane is solid black.
+As the name implies, the coat of a black Dane is solid black.
 However, depending upon their lineage, some may show white markings on their chest or toes as well.

 Their shiny coat does an extremely good job of highlighting their build and musculature, which can help elevate them over dogs with similarly good builds but that is harder to see by the judges.

-Blue Great Danes also exhibit this positive trait, although to a lesser degree because their coat is not quite as dark.
+Blue Danes also exhibit this positive trait, although to a lesser degree because their coat is not quite as dark.
 As it shouldn’t come as a surprise, blue Great Danes have very similar coat genetics to that of black Great Danes.

 They still carry the dominant black gene at the K locus but carry a double copy of the dilute gene at the D locus that allows the black coat to be diluted.
 Thus giving us a blue coat!

-Black Great Dane Considerations
+Black Great Dane Image Gallery

 Their darker coat coloring attracts and absorbs light more quickly than lighter colors, and can lead to them overheating faster.

 Make sure to take breaks from the exercise, provide them with fresh cool drinking water, and give them a place to cool off out of direct sunlight.

-Aside from this risk of overheating, black Great Danes do not have any extra health considerations to account for as might be seen with white Great Danes.
+Aside from this risk of overheating, black Danes do not have any extra health considerations to account for as might be seen with white Great Danes.

 How Much Do Black Great Danes Cost?

-Generally speaking, producing a black Great Dane is actually easy from a breeding standpoint.
+Generally speaking, producing a black Dane is actually easy from a breeding standpoint.
 Because the gene for a black coat is dominant at the K locus, it is able to override the production of other colors in many cases.

 Now while these initial offspring are all black, some will be carriers of the sable and mantle genes, which means that their offspring could theoretically have these colors if bred accordingly.

-So if a breeder is trying to charge you a premium simply because the Great Dane puppy is black – they better have a good reason for it aside from just the coat color!
+So if a breeder is trying to charge you a premium simply because the puppy is black – they better have a good reason for it aside from just the coat color!

-Based on color alone, if the breeder does have different prices per coat color I would expect black to be on the low end of their pricing.
+Based on color alone, if the breeder does have different prices per color I would expect black to be on the low end of their pricing.

 What Is The Most Expensive Great Dane Color?

-Harlequins are generally the most expensive Great Dane coat color due to the difficulty in safely producing them from a breeding standpoint.
+Harlequins are generally the most expensive breed color due to the difficulty in safely producing them from a breeding standpoint.

-What Are Black Great Danes Called?
+What Are “Black” Great Dane Dogs Called?

 If you’re looking for a name to give your dog, make sure to take a look at my list of Great Dane names here.
 It has over 261 names that are broken out by color, gender, and more!